pfeodrippe/vybe/README.md

 A Clojure framework for game dev (very WIP, I am still working on a small game using it).

+## Packages

+We have a Github Actions pipeline that builds, tests and publishes to Clojars for each OS, each has a suffix for its version, check below:

+- OSX universal (run in M* processors)
+  - `io.github.pfeodrippe/vybe {:mvn/version "0.4.141-macos-universal"}`
+- Linux (x64), tests passing, haven't run it myself, report any issues
+  - `io.github.pfeodrippe/vybe {:mvn/version "0.4.141-linux-x64"}`
+- Windows (x64), tests passing, haven't run it myself, report any issues
+  - `io.github.pfeodrippe/vybe {:mvn/version "0.4.141-win-x64"}`

 ## Getting started

 Go to <https://github.com/pfeodrippe/vybe-games> and start the REPL for this project using